dbp-osel/wearables-for-gait-synchronized-smartphone-imu-and-walkway-data/README.md

 ### Current:

---Sync_All_Data.m                    MATLAB code for multiple system sync (alignment)
+- Sync_All_Data.m                    MATLAB code for multiple system sync (alignment)

---SAMPLERAWDATA.zip                  Zipped folder containing a representative sample (single participant and single orientaton - 0 degrees) of raw data collected.
+- SAMPLERAWDATA.zip                  Zipped folder containing a representative sample (single participant and single orientaton - 0 degrees) of raw data collected.

---RAWDATA.zip	                       Zipped folder containing all raw data collected  *Raw data folder is large.
+- RAWDATA.zip	                       Zipped folder containing all raw data collected  *Raw data folder is large.
 Full raw dataset coming soon.*

---www.physionet.org/XXXXX            Link to PhysioNet.org repository with all data **Currently pending review and approval**
+- www.physionet.org/XXXXX            Link to PhysioNet.org repository with all data **Currently pending review and approval**

 ### Future:

---Links to any papers published by this group relative to this project may be added.
+- Links to any papers published by this group relative to this project may be added.

 ### Usage notes: